 The population of Clay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Clay, 24.23% have at least a bachelor's degree.

 The per capita income in Clay in 2010 was $31,112, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,448 for a family of four.
 However, Clay contains both very wealthy and poor people as well.

 Clay is a very ethnically-diverse city.
 The people who call Clay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clay residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clay include Irish, German, Scottish, and Italian.

 The most common language spoken in Clay is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.